akhilsbehl/akhilsbehl.github.io/source/_posts/2014-06-05-islr-notes-chapter-2.markdown

   _The Bayes error rate is analogous to the irreducible error and is greater than zero when the categories overlap in the true population._

+* Question 1d) A relatively inflexible model would be better to model a process which is inherently too noisy, i.e. $\mathrm{Var}(\epsilon)$ is high.
+This is because a model with fewer degrees of freedom would be less susceptible to overfitting.

+* Question 7d) If the Bayes decision boundary in a problem is highly non-linear one would expect a smaller value of K to be optimal for KNN.
+This is because a highly non-linear decision boundary implies weak global regularities in the data and stronger local regularities.
+Therefore, a very high value of k would ignore these local regularities.